Did Square Kill Flint Mobile? What Flint’s Processing Shutdown Means for the Future of Mobile Payments

 If you’re looking for a Flint replacement for low-volume or mobile processing, see our comparison article.

-After the recent, shocking news about the discontinuation of Flint Mobile‘s payment processing service, many mobile-based and low-volume merchants are reeling, wondering how to transition and what this means for the future of mobile payment processing.
+After the recent, shocking news about the discontinuation of Flint Mobile‘s (see our review) payment processing service, many mobile-based and low-volume merchants are reeling, wondering how to transition and what this means for the future of mobile payment processing.
 The implications of this disaster are far-reaching, and merchants will now have to more carefully weigh merchant account providers against mobile-only processors in their pursuits of low-cost, high-value payment processing options.

 Table of Contents